NextBagNine/tripping-octo-dangerzone/README.md

 tripping-octo-dangerzone
 ========================

-The name isn't good enough?
+The name isn't good enough, we need a description too?

+Thanks for the inspiration Github.